61st GRADUATE STUDY PROGRAMME

 The first week of the Programme will provide an overview of some of the main themes addressed by “International Geneva”, such as sustainable development, humanitarian action, disarmament, peace and security, trade, climate, health, gender equality, education, refugees and migrants.
 In the second week, the focus will switch to human rights, part of the year-long initiative to mark the 75th anniversary of the Universal Declaration of Human Rights (UDHR).

-Most sessions are held in English, therefore absolute fluency in English is essential.
-As several sessions will be held in French, solid working knowledge of French is also needed.
+- Fluency in spoken and written English is necessary.
+As some discussions may be held in French, knowledge of French is also recommended.